iamphedz/CookieCartJS/README.md

         }
 });

-Vue.prototype.$CookieCart.init(); // initialize it in your main js file
+CookieCart.init(); // initialize it in your main js file
 ```